hiamitjain/Inpatient/README.md

 # Inpatient

 *******************************************************************************************************************
-This module analyze the Inatient data to derive various insights
+This module analyze the Inpatient data to derive various insights
 *******************************************************************************************************************